-Similarly, Ernie “Indian Red” Lopez had the stuff to be a world champ, but there was a major problem; its name was José Napoles.
+Similarly, Ernie “Indian Red” Lopez had the stuff to be a world champ, but there was just one major problem; its name was José Napoles.

 Any serious discussion of the truly great welterweight champions must include the legendary “Mantequilla,” as gifted a pugilist as boxing has ever seen.
 His nickname means “butter” in Spanish and this referred to the smoothness of his moves and his relaxed demeanour in the ring, but the moniker belies the fact Napoles possessed crushing power and ruthless finishing instincts.

 Napoles learned his trade and began his career in Cuba, but he was forced to flee his native country when the Castro regime banned professional boxing.
-He settled in Mexico where the people soon adopted him as one of their own.
-Through the 1960’s he campaigned as a lightweight and junior-welter, but his skills and power were such that he had to move up to welterweight to get fights.
-He finally received a title shot in 1969 and would go on to win 14 championship bouts before losses to Carlos Monzon and John Stracey prompted him to retire.
+He settled in Mexico where the locals adopted him as one of their own.
+Through the 1960’s he campaigned as a lightweight and junior-welter, but his skills and power were such he had to move up to welterweight to get fights.
+He finally received a title shot in 1969 and would go on to win fourteen championship bouts before losses to Carlos Monzon and John Stracey prompted him to retire.

 Ernie Lopez, along with fellow gifted contenders Hedgemon Lewis and Armando Muñíz, all tried and failed to dethrone Napoles.
 The three also shared the experience of giving Napoles tough battles the first time around, before being dominated in the subsequent rematch.
 (However, it must be noted that the first meeting between Muniz and Napoles was not merely a highly competitive fight.
 In that instance, Napoles was shamelessly defended by the referee who, instead of granting Muniz the TKO victory he deserved, blamed Napoles’ cuts on headbutts and awarded the fight to the champion.)

 Napoles vs Lopez II was highly competitive over the first four rounds.
-Lopez fought carefully, keeping his hands up and using his jab to good effect, opening up cuts in the second and third.
-Keeping the fight in the center of the ring, Lopez worked to maintain distance while landing solid right hands to Napoles’ body.
-In the fifth the action picked up with the Cuban exile getting in solid counter left hooks.
+Lopez boxed carefully, keeping his hands up and using his jab to good effect, opening up cuts in the second and third.
+Keeping the fight in the center of the ring, the challenger worked to maintain distance while landing solid right hands to Napoles’ body.
+In the fifth the action intensified with the Cuban exile getting in some solid counter left hooks.
 Lopez struck with a big right hand to the chin, but the punch only prompted Napoles to pick up the pace.
 He hurt Lopez with a pair of thunderous hooks and the battlers traded toe-to-toe until the end of the round.

-In the sixth Lopez tried to reassert himself, but Napoles, boxing patiently, slipped most of Ernie’s punches and started finding openings for his counter left again.
+In round six Lopez tried to reassert himself, but the patient Napoles slipped most of Ernie’s punches and started finding openings for his counter left again.
 Lopez fought gamely but simply lacked the power to gain the champion’s respect and a sharp hook put him on the defensive at the end of the round.

 Napoles moved in for the kill in the seventh.
 Pressuring his opponent, he forced Lopez to trade, thus creating the opening he wanted for the left.
 The challenger tried to get home the big shot that would stop Napoles in his tracks, but instead a pair of crunching hooks hurt him badly.
-Backing his wounded quarry up, Napoles feinted another hook and then, in as vicious a KO as you’ll ever see, countered Lopez’s right with a perfectly timed uppercut that put Lopez flat on his back.
-The challenger writhed in agony on the canvas and stayed down for several minutes.
-At one point a concerned Napoles squatted over his fallen foe saying, “Please wake up, please wake up.”
+Backing his wounded quarry up, Napoles feinted another hook and then, in as vicious a knockout as you’ll ever see, countered Lopez’s right with a perfectly timed uppercut that put Lopez flat on his back.
+The challenger writhed in agony on the canvas as he was counted out and then stayed down for several minutes.
+At one point a concerned Napoles knelt near his fallen foe and cradled him saying, “Please wake up, please wake up.”

 “I never saw power like that,” said the challenger’s veteran manager, Howie Steindler.